MalloryHuston/Neural-Nine-RNN/README.md

 <code>(env_neural) $ conda install --yes --file requirements.txt</code>
 </pre>

-<i>DISCLAIMER: This is not investing advice.
+<b><i>DISCLAIMER: This is not investing advice.
 I am not a professional who is qualified in giving any financial advice.
-This is a Python program purely about coding with financial data from the U.S. stock market.</i>
+This is a Python program purely about coding with financial data from the U.S. stock market.</i></b>